Digitek; Digox; Lanoxin; Lanoxin Pediatric

 All oral products:

-- Tell your doctor if you eat high bran or fiber meals.
+- Tell the doctor if your child eats high bran or fiber meals.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.